StackOneHQ/crossroads/examples/agent-search/README.md

 # Durable Search

-A vector search implementation using Cloudflare Durable Objects and the Agent SDK.
+A turbopuffer-esque vector search api using Cloudflare Durable Objects and the Agent SDK.

 ## Overview